VassilyDev/TSBridge/README.md

 ### How to install the application
 A .zip file is located inside the library in the extras folder.
 Copy the entire content of the archive in the "Plugins" directory of Train Simulator.
 You can launch the app directly from this folder or as a shortcut from the Desktop.

-### Compatible Hardware
-The library has been tested on Arduino Uno/Micro/Mega.
-Other boards should be supported, as the Serial interface is user-configurable.

 # Download and install Arduino library
 This library depends on Sharer (by Rufus31415) to communicate with the Arduino board.
 Please download it from the library Manager or https://github.com/Rufus31415/Sharer
+The library has been tested on Arduino Uno/Micro/Mega.
+Other boards should be supported, as the Serial interface is user-configurable.

 ### Using the Arduino IDE Library Manager